awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/deployment-ecs-specify-credentials.rst

    either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-.. _tkv-ecs-deploy-credentials:
+.. _deployment-ecs-specify-credentials:

 ############################################################
 Specify AWS Credentials for Your ASP.NET Core 2 Application
 ############################################################

 .. meta::